knodir/persistent-redis/README.md

 Since I was planning to hack Kubernetes broader, I decided to go with the last option.
 Thus, I could play not only with Docker volumes, but also Dockerfiles, pods, write Go applicaiton to backup DB file, and dockerize that application.
 I ended up doing followings:
 - create a replication controller for the redis master pod
-- include an additional container to the redis master pod which run an applicaion to constantly back-up Redis DB file
+- include an additional container to the redis master pod which runs applicaion to constantly back-up Redis DB file
 - write Go application to frequently send the copy of the Redis DB file to Google (object) [Storage](https://cloud.google.com/storage/)
 - create a new Docker image to run backup application.